jduck/csw-slides-2024/slides.md

 # Undefined Behavior

 <div class="footnote">
-1. <a href="https://en.wikipedia.org/wiki/Undefined_behavior">Wikipedia on Undefined Behavior</a><br />
-2. <a href="https://gist.github.com/Earnestly/7c903f481ff9d29a3dd1">C99 List of Undefined Behavior</a><br />
+1. <a href="https://gist.github.com/Earnestly/7c903f481ff9d29a3dd1">C99 List of Undefined Behavior</a><br />
-3. <a href="https://www.youtube.com/watch?v=k9N8OrhrSZw">What every programmer should know and fear</a><br />
+2. <a href="https://www.youtube.com/watch?v=k9N8OrhrSZw">What every programmer should know and fear</a><br />
-4. <a href="https://www.safetyresearch.net/toyota-unintended-acceleration-and-the-big-bowl-of-spaghetti-code/">Toyota Unintended Acceleration</a>
+3. <a href="https://www.safetyresearch.net/toyota-unintended-acceleration-and-the-big-bowl-of-spaghetti-code/">Toyota Unintended Acceleration</a>
 </div>

 - Intentional ambiguity in the C language specification